 While that setup worked, it is in an awkward position and you really have to push hard to turn it on.

 With the new design you simply slide a switch from side to side to turn the Max function on or off.

 This demotion isn’t a knock on the DC59 but a testament on how good the V8 Absolute is but if spending over $600 for a stick vacuum doesn’t sound appealing to you then the DC59 is a great “budget” option so to speak.

-Imagine buying a vacuum that costs around half-less but still giving you around 90% of the performance.
+Imagine buying a vacuum that costs around half the price of a V8 but still giving you around 95% of the performance.

 Now that’s what I call value for money.

 I’ve mentioned before the improvements of the V8 over the V6 (the DC59 is essentially a V6 just a different branding) another omission in the DC59 MotorHead is the lack of the soft roller brush – Dyson’s main tool for hard floors.

 The DC59 MotorHead is the only variant with a bristled cleaner head designed for carpet and rugs.